 ANDY AND NICO

 John Cale took us over to the Factory to meet Andy Warhol when we were in New York.
 We’d met him before, sorta.
 We’d played in this old, burned-out apartment building next to John Sinclair's building that we called the Castle.
-It was the MC5, Sam Sham and the Pharos, and Bob Seeger, and afterwards there was a party at the Castle.
+It was the MC5, Sam Sham and the Pharos, and Bob Seeger, and afterward there was a party at the Castle.

 It was me, Dave Alexander, and my brother, Scotty.
 We were just sitting around talking and then we saw this weird-looking guy with silver hair and sunglasses and a leather jacket.
 He was just sitting there looking at us and he had a tape recorder and he was taping us.
 We didn't know he was taping us, so we got up and moved, but he was following us around, and my brother said, "Hope I don't have to hurt this guy."

 We didn't know it was Andy Warhol, and that's the first time we ever saw him.
 We never talked to him, we just kept trying to avoid him and he was following us around everywhere with a tape recorder.
-Someone said later, "It’s good thing one of you guys didn't hit him or something man, cause that was Andy Warhol!”
+Someone said later, "It’s good thing one of you guys didn't hit him or something man, 'cause that was Andy Warhol!”

 The Factory was all tin foil, that's all I remember, it was all tin foil and kinda grungy.
-We hardly stayed at all, cause we were freaked out.
+We hardly stayed at all, 'cause we were freaked out.
 We were just Midwestern kids, and it was way too weird for us.

 Once we were at the Scene, one of the better clubs in New York City, and Jimi Hendrix came in.
 Iggy and I had a beer with Jimi, he was wearing the same outfit he wore on the “Are You Experienced?” album.
 Iggy was speeded out, ya know, so after we had a beer with Jimi, Iggy starts walking around with Nico.

-I'm sitting at the table, snickering cause she's leading him around like her kid.
+I'm sitting at the table, snickering 'cause she's leading him around like her kid.
 Nico’s so tall and Iggy’s short and they're holding hands, it was real lovey-dovey.
 She wouldn’t let him out of her sight.

 Then Iggy comes up to me and says, “Nico's coming to Ann Arbor!”